Vulnerability Management Overview

 Kandji’s Vulnerability Management feature scans your entire fleet for known vulnerabilities (CVEs) based on data from the National Vulnerability Database (NVD), providing a clear, organized way to monitor and respond to vulnerabilities across your fleet.
 By using the different views—Vulnerability, Application, and Devices—you can quickly assess which threats need immediate attention and act accordingly.

-Vulnerability Managementt identifies any known vulnerabilities (CVEs) within your fleet, leveraging information from the National Vulnerability Database (NVD).
+Vulnerability Management identifies any known vulnerabilities (CVEs) within your fleet, leveraging information from the National Vulnerability Database (NVD).
 From the Vulnerabilities page in the Kandji Web App, you can view all relevant CVEs for specific applications.

 The Vulnerability View provides a complete list of all detected CVEs across your fleet.
 You can search for specific vulnerabilities by: